gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Chaining calls to the methods `file`, `files`, and `dir` on `TaskInputs` is now impossible.
 - Chaining calls to the methods `file`, `files`, and `dir` on `TaskOutputs` is now impossible.
 - Chaining calls to the method `property` and `properties` on `TaskInputs` is now an error.
+- `JavaPluginConvention` is now abstract.
+- `ApplicationPluginConvention` is now abstract.
+- `WarPluginConvention` is now abstract.
+- `EarPluginConvention` is now abstract.
+- `BasePluginConvention` is now abstract.
+- `ProjectReportsPluginConvention` is now abstract.

 ### Changes to internal APIs